huiz0916/sc5Pseq/README.md

 ```

 ### 2.  `star_format.py`
-Description:
+**Description**

 Parses the .final.out file and extracts the relevant information from the STAR alignment result.

 **Usage:**
 ```bash